EHB-MCT/assignment-2-ThomasHeusdens/README.md

 # **Can Academy**

-A simplified Khan Academy-like platform designed track user engagement, and analyze learning behaviors.
+A simplified Khan Academy-like platform designed to track user engagement, and analyze learning behaviors.
 Built using **React** for the frontend, **Node.js** for the backend, and **MongoDB** for data storage.

 ---